colourblind/OhTehNoes/ReadMe.txt

 taskFile    The tasks to run.
 If this is not supplied, OhTehNoes will try
             to use tasks.xml from the current working directory.

+LOGGING

+Oh Teh Noes uses a slightly tweaked version of log4net (as far as I know I am OK to distribute modified binaries, so I'll keep doing that until someone sets me straight), and the logging details are in the App.config file.
+Please refer to the log4net documentation if you want to make any changes (start with the recipient email address - there's not a log I can do if your server is about to die.)

 PLUGINS